MatiasVL/switchfully-version-control-git/40-databases-java/10-jdbc/src/main/java/codelab01/README.md

 Unfortunately he couldn't finish because he just received a ps4 for his birthday.
 Now `SwitchToTheSun` isn't sure what is in the database and what isn't.
 To make more clear what is in the database they want you to create a reporting functionality.
-    1. `SightRepository` needs to return a list of all the sights in the `Sights` table.
+    1. `AttractionRepository` needs to return a list of all the attractions in the `attractions` table.
-        1. Complete the implementation so that the repository returns a list of all the sights
+        1. Complete the implementation so that the repository returns a list of all the attractions
-        1. Change the main method in `SwitchToTheSun` so that it prints out a list of all the sights
+        1. Change the main method in `SwitchToTheSun` so that it prints out a list of all the attractions
     1. `SwitchToTheSun` also wants you to show a list of all the countries in their database.
         1. Create a new `CountryRepository` and `Country` class.
         1. Read out the `Country` table and show a list of all available countries
-        1. Change the main method in `SwitchToTheSun` so that it prints out a list of all the sights *AND* all the countries
+        1. Change the main method in `SwitchToTheSun` so that it prints out a list of all the attractions *AND* all the countries
     1. Lastly do the same for all the continents in the database
 1. The manager of `SwitchToTheSun` isn't sure if the reporting functionality will be used that often and wants to keep track of its use.
     1. Look at the `metadata` table.
 Every time you run the main method the `NUMBER_OF_VISITS` column needs to increase by 1.